An insider’s guide to the best events and things to do during November in the Lake District.

 For a wonderful winter hotel break this November in the Lake District, pack your woollies and your wellies and get ready to explore the panoramic postcard scenes before the Christmas crowds arrive.
 Returning to the warmth of a riverside Georgian hotel – to a log fire and mulled wine kind of welcome – will be even more rewarding after spending the day out in the cold.
 The perfect balance between adventure and luxury.

 Have we given you enough excuses to visit the Northern Lake District yet?
 No?
 Here are just a few more.

 A few highlights in the activity calendar during November in Cumbria are:

 Cockermouth Fireworks & Dinner | Sunday 3rd November; The Trout Hotel & Memorial Gardens

 At 6pm on Sunday, the Gem Town of Cockermouth will be bursting with colour and light as its vibrant fireworks display is ignited.
 How about warming up suitably and enjoying a pre firework dinner at The Trout Hotel before the main event?
 Served in the Derwent Restaurant, you can enjoy traditional firework food and soothing drinks before wrapping up and heading outside to see the spectacular display.

 Dinner will be served from 4:00-5:00pm and reservations are kindly required.
 The fireworks will be set off in the Memorial Gardens, Cockermouth, from 6:00pm.

-Gather friends and family and choose from a selection of starters, mains and desserts from our set menu to be enjoyed in the stylish surroundings of the Terrace Bistro & Bar.
+Gather friends and family and choose from a selection of starters, mains and desserts from our set menu.

 Booking is strongly advised to avoid disappointment.